MichaelJbyte/Learning-Python-02/README.md

 ### Notes:

-* the 'dir()' function allows you to look at attributes of lists.
+* the 'dir()' function allows you to look at attributes of lists, tuples, and sets.
 * the 'help()' function is just like '--help' for Linux.